yasminagaye1/Chippy/GraphReport.md

     which calls the move() in qlearner.py, which calls the suggest() in walker, which calls suggest in grid

-*monitor() in runner.py calls monitors in runners.py that
+*monitor() in runner.py calls monitor() in runners.py that
     monitors the results and gives a suggestion.
-This activity is implmented using inheritance so a quick glance at pythons use of inheritance could aid grasping of the concepts.
+This activity is implmented using inheritance so a quick glance at python's use of inheritance could aid grasping of the concepts.

 *Now that we know how everything works...
 We need to record the best